clach04/automount-usb/README.md

   * udev
   * systemd

-Debian based disributions (like Armbian) typically have all requirements already installed with the exception of ntfs-3g file system support/
+Debian based distributions (like Armbian) typically have all requirements already installed with the exception of ntfs-3g file system support/

     sudo apt-get install ntfs-3g